ismailmemeti/terminal-game/README.md

 # terminal-game
-Asked ChatGPT to create an easy tic-tac-toe game which can be ployed on command line.
+Asked ChatGPT to create an easy tic-tac-toe game which can be played on command line.
 Except of one syntax error, the code was executable.